This post may contain affiliate links.

 Port Douglas Wildlife and The Wildlife Habitat

-Wildlife you will see around Port Douglas includes giant green tree frogs, rainbow lorikeets, fruitbats (spectacled flying fox), snakes, sulfur-crested cockatoos, spiders, and crocodiles.
-I’ve had white and black cockatoos in my garden, a spoonbill, and a white-bellied sea eagle.
+Wildlife you will see around Port Douglas includes giant green tree frogs, rainbow lorikeets, fruitbats (spectacled flying fox), snakes, sulfur-crested cockatoos, spiders, abundant birdlife, and crocodiles.
+There are kangaroos, dingos, wild pigs, tree kangaroos and cassowaries around Port Douglas too.

 If you want to feed the ‘roos and get up close and personal with most of our Australian and local species, head to the Wildlife Habitat.
 It’s on the main road into Port Douglas near the IGA and has seen a lot of improvements and new features lately.